25 Dec 2022

 Friends, turn from your sin.
 Humble yourself, admit today that you are sinful, you are rebellious, you have turned your back against your Creator.
 Turn and look to Jesus on the cross.
 For He is the Lamb sent of God to take away the sin of the world.
 Humble yourself and follow Jesus today.
 And may you find eternal life, abundant life forevermore.

-To all my brothers and sisters in Christ, thank you for sharing this Christmas message together with me.
-I pray you will never get tired of the wonder of the Gospel.
-I pray today as you reflect on the greatest gift of all, you will present yourself a living sacrifice, to serve God and to fulfill the Great Commission that we will go out and share the Gospel and lead others to a life changing relationship with Jesus.
+To all my brothers and sisters in Christ, thank you for hearing this Christmas message together with me.
+I pray you’ll never get tired of the wonder of the Gospel.
+I pray today as you reflect on the greatest gift of all, you will present yourselves a living sacrifice, to serve God and to fulfill the Great Commission, that we will go out and share the Gospel and lead others to a life changing relationship with Jesus.

 Yes, give Christmas gifts by all means.
 But the greatest gift you can give is the Gospel of Jesus Christ.